 Fallow Land (FL): The fallow is located behind All Saints Cathedral, Abakaliki near Ogoja road.
-It lies between latitude 06o19117N and longitude 08o06123E (Google map, 2019).
+It lies between latitude 06o19’17N and longitude 08o06’23E (Google map, 2019).
 The fallow has lasted for more than 10 years.
 There are different types of vegetation covering the land but among major ones are scattered trees, herbs, shrubs and grasses like guinea grass (Panicum maximum), wire grass (Sporobulus pyramidalis), goat weed (Ageratum conyzoides),stubborn weed (Sida acuta).
 The land are of 100 m x 100 m equivalent to 1ha was measured for the study.

-Grass Land (GL) is located at Bishop Otubelu College Abakaliki.
-The grass land is periodically under cut especially the area that serves as field for games, some parts of the land is used to graze animals.
+Grassland (GL) is located at Bishop Otubelu College Abakaliki.
+The grass land is periodically undercut especially the area that serves as field for games, some parts of the land is used to graze animals.
 The grass land has existed over 20 years.
-The land is grown with herbs but dominated by grasses such as Tridax procumbens, giant star grass (Imperata cylindrical), guinea grass (Panicum maximum), wire grass(Sporobulus pyramidalis), goat weed (Ageratum conyzoides),stubborn weed (Sidaacuta).
+The land is covered with herbs but dominated by grasses such as Tridax procumbens, giant star grass (Imperata cylindrica), guinea grass, wire grass, goat weed,stubborn weed.
 The area lies between 06o19113N longitude 08o6119E (Google map, 2019).
 The land area for the purpose of the study is measured 100m x100m equivalent to 1ha

 Continuously Cultivated Soil (CCS) otherwise known as arable land is located behind Law Faculty of Ebonyi State University Abakaliki.
 The land is the experimental farm of the Department of Soil Science and Environmental Management, Faculty of Agriculture, Ebonyi State University, Abakaliki.
 The area has been under yearly cultivation for more than 20 years by students and staff of the Department.
-It has been subjected to conventional tillage operations, use of chemicals (like fertilizers, herbicides and pesticides), organic amendments and other cultural practices.
-Common crops grown in rotation include yam (Dioscorea spp), Cassava (Manihot spp), Maize (Zea mays L), vegetables, cucumber and leguminous crops.
+It has been subjected to conventional tillage operations, use of chemicals (like fertilizers, herbicides, and pesticides), organic amendments and other cultural practices.
+Common crops grown in rotation include yam (Dioscorea spp.), Cassava (Manihot spp.), Maize (Zea mays L.), vegetables, cucumber and leguminous crops.
 The area lies between latitude 06o19115N and Longitude 08o7461E ( Google map, 2019; Nwite et al., 2018).
 The land area measured out for the purpose of the research is 100 m x 100 m equivalent to 1ha.
 The selection of the four land use types above is to have better representation of the various land use practice in Abakaliki South Eastern Nigeria.

 Available Phosphorus was determined using Bray II bicarbonate extraction method (Bray and Kurtz, 1945) using 0.03N ammonium fluoride with 0.1NHCl.
 The phosphorus in the extract was determined with a photo-electric colorimeter (Udo et al., 2009).